System Design Space

 Plan for replication, compression, index overhead, and yearly traffic growth in one model.

-Set p99 latency and IOPS targets first, then choose RAM/SSD/HDD, and only then optimize cost.
+Set p99, p95, and IOPS targets first, then choose RAM, SSD, and HDD, and only after that optimize cost.

 Storage observability